Stockyards Smokehouse and Larder

 The Stockyards Smokehouse and Larder has been winning hearts in Toronto ever since it opened on St. Clair West.
 Serving big, juicy, mind-blowing burgers and somehow even juicier chicken along with other meaty fare and classic biscuits, this smokehouse is a favourite for lunch, dinner, takeout and brunch.

 The interior is relatively cramped, but adds to the small town American BBQ feel.
 It's kind of split down the middle: one side being the kitchen where you can see fries being tossed, burgers being flipped and bread being delivered and sliced, with bar seating facing the kitchen and the opposite wall.
 There are antique touches like a TTC fare collector tip jar.

-As for their non-alcoholic bevvies, you're always well off with a Boylan's soda ($3).
-The glasses bottles and necessity of a bottle opener add to the rustic feel of the Stockyards experience.
+As for their non-alcoholic bevvies, there's always Boylan's soda ($3).
+The glass bottles and necessity of a bottle opener add to the rustic feel of the Stockyards experience.

 For an even more authentic and homemade vibe, though, try the homemade ginger lemon iced tea ($4).

 The restaurant is a good option for breakfast and lunch as it's unlicensed.
 They do brunch on Sundays and lines are out the door.
 They simply walk outside and tell folks they're better off giving up on waiting when they near service's end around 2:45 p.m.